British Rail Class 465: Refurbishment

 In 2005, the first 34 465/2 units (465201–465234) were given an extensive refurbishment at Doncaster Works.
 This included new interior panelling, new flooring, new lighting, new seat moquette (in the same grey and blue design as on the Class 375 Electrostars) and the addition of a new first class compartment at the front and rear of the units, plus many other changes.
 This was done to allow them to be moved to outer-suburban routes alongside the Class 375s.
 They would be replaced on inner suburban services by Class 376s.
 They were reclassified as a separate sub-fleet designated 465/9 (465901–465934) and replaced the remaining Class 423 slam-door stock.
 The last train in the original Network SouthEast livery was repainted in September 2007.

 Between 2010 and 2012, all Class 465/0 and 465/1s had an overhaul by RailCare of their door systems, air systems, couplings and trailer bogies.
 It was also at this time that all of the seats were given a retrim in Southeastern current mauve and blue seat moquette.

 A further refresh of the entire Class 465 fleet took place gradually from 2016.
 This included the installation of new wheelchair spaces and fully accessible toilets, more handrails, and tactile floor surfaces in the vestibule areas, and louder, more audible door alarms.
 This was done in order to maintain RVAR (Railway Vehicle Accessibility Regulations) compliance.
 The Metro-Cammell units also had new doors fitted.

 In 2025, unit 465908 was re-painted into Network SouthEast livery and named after Chris Green, the former managing director of Network South East.
 This was done as part of celebrations marking the 200th anniversary of modern railways.

+On 23 December 2025 Alstom announced it had signed a contract with Eversholt Rail to overhaul the remainder of Southeastern's Class 465 fleet.